openstack-archive/tripleo-incubator/doc/source/deploying.rst

    writing VLAN support requires baking the VLAN configuration into your built disk images.

 -  Decide how much of TripleO you will adopt.
-See 'Example deployments' below.
+See `Example deployments (possible today)`_ below.

 -  Install diskimage-builder somewhere and use it to build the disk